Tyler+Eddy+photo.jpg

 Hannah West

 Hannah is an MSc Student in Fisheries Science at the Fisheries and Marine Institute, Memorial University.
-For her MSc research, Hannah is investigating the ecosystem role of harp seals in Newfoundland and Labrador.
+Hannah is investigating the ecosystem role of harp seals in Newfoundland and Labrador.

 Hannah’s research interests include understanding trophic ecology in marine food webs and how it can be applied to fisheries management plans.